jfrog/frogbot/README.md

     # [Optional, default: "FALSE"]
     # Displays all existing vulnerabilities, including the ones that were added by the pull request.
     # JF_INCLUDE_ALL_VULNERABILITIES: "TRUE"

+    # [Optional, default: "TRUE"]
+    # Fails the Frogbot task if any security issue was found.
+    # JF_FAIL: "FALSE"
   script:
     # For Linux / MacOS runner:
     - curl -fLg "https://releases.jfrog.io/artifactory/frogbot/v2/[RELEASE]/getFrogbot.sh" | sh